Embryology Lab Services

 Gamete Intrafallopian Transfer/Zygote Intrafallopian Transfer

-Zygote Intrafallopian Transfer (ZIFT) requires the fertilization of the eggs in the IVF laboratory, and then a certain number of zygotes are placed in one or both fallopian tube(s).
+Zygote Intrafallopian Transfer (ZIFT) requires the fertilization of the eggs in the embryology lab, and then a certain number of zygotes are placed in one or both fallopian tube(s).
 Like GIFT, ZIFT requires at least one patent tube.
 GIFT and ZIFT are rarely, if ever, being done currently.
-With the high pregnancy rates with conventional IVF, these procedures have now become obsolete.
+With the high pregnancy rates with conventional IVF, these procedures have now become obsolete in the embryology lab.

 Assisted Fertilization by Intracytoplasmic Sperm Injection (ICSI)

 ICSI involves the insertion of single selected spermatozoa directly into the oocyte, thereby crossing not only the zona pellucida (shell) but also the cell membrane (oolemma).
 This method bypasses all of the preliminary steps of fertilization.
 Fertilization rates after ICSI had been reported to be significantly better than a conventional IVF for male factor infertility.
 Moreover, ICSI resulted in the production of more embryos with higher implantation rates.
 As a result, ICSI has been used worldwide and successfully to treat infertility due to impaired testicular function or obstruction of the excretory ducts resulting in abnormal spermatozoa or azoospermia.
 ICSI is currently a routine procedure in the context of IVF.